4 Tips for Exercising With Hypertrophic Cardiomyopathy | MyHeartDiseaseTeam

 Medically reviewed by Charles Whitcomb, M.D.

-Updated on April 3, 2023
+Updated on April 5, 2024

 Hypertrophic cardiomyopathy (HCM) is a genetic condition that causes the left ventricle of the heart to become thick and stiff, preventing blood from circulating.
 Although HCM doesn’t always lead to noticeable symptoms, it’s the most common cause of sudden cardiac death in people under 35 (including young competitive athletes).
 In addition, about 50 percent of deaths from HCM happen during or after some type of physical activity.

 Understandably, this statistic prompts many people with HCM to wonder whether they’re better off avoiding exercise altogether.
 Studies show that only around 45 percent of individuals with HCM get adequate physical activity.
 However, with a few precautions, you can reap the benefits of an active lifestyle for your mental health, cardiovascular system, and quality of life.
-Here are a few key considerations you should take into account before exercising with HCM.

 1. Monitor Your Target Heart Rate

 Cardiologists used to advise individuals with HCM to avoid exercise, but that guidance has evolved over the years.
-More recent advice is that people with HCM should speak with their health care providers about creating exercise programs tailored to their abilities and limitations.
-Exercising can help individuals with hypertrophic cardiomyopathy avoid additional heart problems associated with a sedentary lifestyle, like hypertension and high cholesterol.
+Doctors now advise that people with HCM speak with their health care providers about creating exercise programs tailored to their abilities and limitations.
+Exercising can help individuals with hypertrophic cardiomyopathy avoid additional heart problems associated with a sedentary lifestyle, like hypertension (high blood pressure) and high cholesterol.

-While it’s important to talk to your cardiologist to get a specific exercise prescription based on the severity of your condition, there are general considerations for most people with HCM.
-Typically, exercise shouldn’t exceed 70 percent of heart rate reserve (HRR), with some studies recommending a goal of 60 percent.
+Although it’s important to work with your cardiologist on an exercise prescription based on the severity of your condition, there are general considerations for most people with HCM.
+Typically, exercise shouldn’t exceed 60 percent of heart rate reserve (HRR).
+Your HRR is calculated by subtracting your resting heart rate from your maximum predicted heart rate.

-To calculate your HRR, you’ll need to know your maximum and resting heart rates.
-You can calculate your maximum heart rate by subtracting your age in years from the number 220.
 Resting heart rate describes how many times your heart beats per minute when resting (like first thing in the morning before getting out of bed).

+You can calculate your maximum predicted heart rate by subtracting your age in years from the number 220.
 You can then simply subtract your resting heart rate from your maximum heart rate to get your heart rate reserve.

-To measure your heart rate, firmly press the three middle fingers of one hand against your wrist, neck, elbow, or the top of your foot.
+1. Firmly press the three middle fingers of one hand against your wrist, neck, elbow, or the top of your foot.
 Apply enough pressure that you can feel a gentle pulsing sensation.
-While watching a clock or timer, count how many “beats” you feel for 30 seconds.
-Double that amount, and you’ll know your heart rate per minute.

 You could also use one of the more high-tech alternatives to measure your heart rate.
 For instance, some wearables, like an Apple Watch or a chest strap created for fitness monitoring, can help you keep a digital record of your heart rate that you can then share with your cardiologist.